Prof Jean-Luc Gala, MD, PhD

 Bertrand Bearzatto obtained a PhD degree in Biomedical Sciences from the laboratory of neurophysiology of Professor Schiffmann at the Université Libre de Bruxelles.
 During his thesis he developed different population of transgenic mice to study of the role of calcium binding protein in cerebellar physiology.

-Since January 2006 he is working has researcher logistician at the CTMA where he gained an extensive experience in sample processing of precious clinical tissue specimens for diagnostic.
+Since January 2006 he has worked as a researcher logistician at the CTMA where he gained an extensive experience in sample processing of precious clinical tissue specimens for diagnostic.
 The aims of his research are the development of new diagnostic test based on high throughput molecular biology technologies (Microarrays and Next Generation Sequencing).
-Since 2014, B Bearzatto develops and manages the next-generation sequencing platform at CTMA.
+Since 2014, Bertrand Bearzatto has developed and managed the next-generation sequencing platform at CTMA.
 Since September 2020 he has also been involved in the implementation of the federal diagnostic platform COVID-19 within the CTMA.

-Olga Maria Cruz-Mitjans is a laboratory technician who's graduated in 1984, Cuba, where she worked as a laboratory technician for the Ministry of Public Health until she moved to Belgium in 2002.
+Olga Maria Cruz-Mitjans graduate in Cuba as a laboratory technician.
+She worked there as a laboratory technician for the Ministry of Public Health until she moved in 2002 to Belgium.
 She spent three years at Johnson Mattey (preparing metal based catalyst solutions used in the automotive industry to control harmful emissions - preparation of controls & standards, pH-metry, densitometry, etc...).
-In 2009, she underwent additional training in biotechnologies (cell culture, agarose gel analysis, blood analysis, chemical & serological analysis).
+In 2009 she underwent additional training in biotechnologies (cell culture, agarose gel analysis, blood analysis, chemical & serological analysis).
 She joined CTMA’s mycology unit shortly after and received training in environmental fungi.
-In 2015, she received training in protein extraction & dosage.
+She received training in protein extraction and dosage in 2015.

 Christelle Demaret graduated in translation from the Institut Cooremans where she studied English and Russian.